-If you suddenly have a login or video-playing problem with JSS, the problem is usually caused by a corrupted cache.
+If you suddenly have a login or video-playing problem with JSS, the problem is usually caused by a corrupted cache or a VPN.

 The ‘cache’ is a tool used by your internet browser (a software program allowing you to see website content) to speed up page loading.
 The browser (commonly Chrome, Firefox, Edge or Safari) in your device records a previous piece of information.
 It uses it again to speed up your page loading.
 This packet of information is called a ‘cache’ or ‘cache history’.